Do you think you know every culinary term used in your kitchen? Get ready to think again.

 From the French word for “crust.”
-A term used to describe any oven-baked dish on which a golden brown crust of bread crumbs, grated cheese, egg and/or butter, or creamy sauce is formed.
+A term used to describe any oven-baked dish on which a golden-brown crust of bread crumbs, grated cheese, egg and/or butter, or creamy sauce is formed.
 Gratin originated in French cuisine and is usually prepared in a shallow dish of some kind.
 A gratin is baked or cooked under an overhead grill or broiler to form a golden crust on top and is traditionally served in its baking dish.

 To coat a utensil, such as a baking pan, a cooking dish or pan or skillet, with a thin layer of fat or shortening, oil, or butter to prevent food from sticking to it.
 A pastry brush works well to grease pans.
-Also refers to fat released from meat and poultry during cooking.
+It also refers to fat released from meat and poultry during cooking.

-A device composed of parallel metal bars or wires on which meat is roasted; meat cooked on a grill; restaurant serving grilled foods.
+A device composed of parallel metal bars or wires on which meat is roasted; meat cooked on a grill; a restaurant serving grilled foods.

 Grilling (or Broiling)

 To cook food on a grill or a rack under or over a radiant direct intense dry heat, such as gas, electricity, charcoal, or wood, as on a barbecue or in a broiler.
 The intense heat produced seals in the juices by forming a crust on the surface of the food.
-The grill or grate itself must be heated before the food is laid on it and must be constantly cleaned and seasoned with oil so that food does not adhere and the distinctive grill marks may show predominantly for presentation.
+The grill or grate itself must be heated before the food is laid on it and must be constantly cleaned and seasoned with oil so that food does not adhere, and the distinctive grill marks may show predominantly for presentation.
 The food can also be basted and seasoned.

 Coarsely ground hominy (corn with the hull and germ removed which has been boiled and then fried).
 It is commonly made by boiling ground maize (also known as corn) and served with other flavourings for breakfast or as a dinner side dish, usually savoury.
 It is popular in the Southern United States.